Wisconsin Progressive Party: History

-Background and Formation
+Background and formation

-The Party was the brainchild of Philip La Follette and Robert M. La Follette, Jr., the sons of Wisconsin Governor and Senator Robert M. La Follette, Sr. The party was established in 1934 as an alliance between the longstanding "Progressive" faction of the Republican Party of Wisconsin, led by the La Follette family and their political allies, and certain radical farm and labor groups active in Wisconsin at the time.
-Journalist John Nichols argues that the 1924 platform that Robert La Follette Sr., ran on: "taxing the rich, cracking down on Wall Street abuses, empowering workers to organize unions, defending small farmers, breaking up corporate trusts, strengthening public utilities — fueled a resurgence of left-wing populist movements across the upper Midwest: the Non-Partisan League of North Dakota, the Farmer-Labor Party of Minnesota and the Progressive Party of Wisconsin."Buoying off of popular discontent with both major parties, the La Follette brothers were both successful in their bids, and the party saw a number of other victories as well in the 1934 and 1936 elections, notably winning several U.S. House seats and a majority of the Wisconsin State Senate and Wisconsin State Assembly in 1936.
+The Party was the brainchild of Philip La Follette and Robert M. La Follette Jr., the sons of Wisconsin Governor and Senator Robert M. La Follette Sr. The party was established in 1934 as an alliance between the longstanding "Progressive" faction of the Republican Party of Wisconsin, led by the La Follette family and their political allies, and certain radical farm and labor groups active in Wisconsin at the time.
+Journalist John Nichols argues that the 1924 platform that Robert La Follette Sr., ran on: "taxing the rich, cracking down on Wall Street abuses, empowering workers to organize unions, defending small farmers, breaking up corporate trusts, strengthening public utilities — fueled a resurgence of left-wing populist movements across the upper Midwest: the Non-Partisan League of North Dakota, the Farmer-Labor Party of Minnesota and the Progressive Party of Wisconsin."The formation of the Wisconsin Progressive Party was held on May 19, 1934, at Fond du Lac City, Fond du Lac County, William T. Evjue served as chairmen during the founding convention.

+Buoyed by popular discontent with both major parties, the La Follette brothers were successful in their bids, and the party saw a number of other victories in the 1934 gubernatorial election.
+In 1935, a faction within the party formed the Farmer-Labor Progressive Federation (FLPF), after which the party was victorious in the 1934 state Senate elections and won several U.S. House seats and a majority of the Wisconsin State Senate and Wisconsin State Assembly in 1936.
 In 1936 it was informally allied with the New Deal coalition and supported the reelection of President Franklin Roosevelt.

-Progressive Governance
+Progressive governance

 Following the re-election of Philip, he took a far different tone for his second term than he had for his first.
 In his second inaugural address he stressed the need for reform in more concrete terms, advocating for an increase in executive power and calling for increased spending towards schools and wages despite a projected $9 million dollar shortfall in the budget.

-Their grip on power proved short-lived: they succumbed to a united Democratic and Republican front in 1938 which swept most of them out of office, including Philip La Follette.
-The party effectively collapsed when Philip went off to serve in the Pacific War during World War II.
-During La Follette's absence, the party failed to formulate a coherent party platform and instead opted to criticize the governor at the time, Julius P. Heil.
+During a 1937 special session within the 63rd Wisconsin Legislature, where Philip La Follette attempted to force through a bill without public debate, and without the normal machinery of the legislative process.
+The bill, decried by critics as dictatorial, would have, among other things, fundamentally altered the system of checks and balances in Wisconsin by making it so that legislation would be written up by the executive and handed to the legislature to either approve or reject.
+Alongside this, the session passed through legislation reorganizing the state executive branch to remove redundant agencies to improve efficiency.